Medicmind/grading_demo/README.md

 # Medicmind Grading Classifier iOS Example

-This demo demonstrates how to incorporate a trained grading tensorflow model from Medicminds AI platform (https://www.medicmind.tech) into an iPhone App.
+Demonstrates how to incorporate a trained grading tensorflow model from Medicminds AI platform (https://www.medicmind.tech) into an iPhone App.
 The neural network trained detects Pneumonia in xrays.
+A number of zero means low probability, 1 means high probability.

 ## Installation
  - Clone Tensorflow onto your Mac (Tensorflow 1.2.0 will work fine)